What Deer and Rabbits Eat First (and What They Leave Alone)

 What plants do deer and rabbits leave alone?

-In my garden, plants with a strong scent, fuzzy foliage, or toxicity tend to be ignored.
-The most reliable are the ones listed above—hellebores, daffodils, lavender, salvia, and catmint among them.
+In my garden, it’s rarely about a single plant.
+It’s about patterns.
+Plants with a strong scent, fuzzy foliage, or toxicity tend to be ignored.
+The most reliable are the ones listed above: hellebores, daffodils, lavender, salvia, and catmint, among them.

 What Actually Works to Protect Plants from Deer and Rabbits in a Northeast Garden